sagnik6969/obsidian/Programming notes/Leravel/Controllers.md

 - to make a resource controller `--resource` resource controllers are the controllers which has some predefined set of actions.
 Example
 ![[Pasted image 20231226105648.png]]
 - Resource controller will automatically implement these methods
+- custom Query builders in models need not to return anything but it is considered a good proactive to return an instance of query builder